xwzappest/guide/ticktick/ticktick_web_app/calendar_subscription.md

 ## 11. Calendar Subscription
-1.How to subscribe TickTick in your own calendar app?
+1. How to subscribe TickTick in your own calendar app?
 TickTick allows you to display tasks in your own Calendar apps.
 Click the avatar on top right  corner to enter “Settings” > “Calendar Subscription”.
 Click “Enable” and then, you will get a URL.
 Clicking on that URL will open your default calendar application directly.
 ![](../images/image019.png)